How to use an Agent as MCP Server

 Application > Service > Copilot > Agent

-- Open the Agent window in Etendo
+- Open the Agent window in Etendo.

 - Select your agent and click Server MCP Config button.